 Source: Company SEC filings.
-Italicized and underlined values represent comparisons that exclude fourth quarter 2014 and 2015 values for the companies that have not reported complete results, in order to maintain comparability.
+Italicized and underlined values represent comparisons that exclude fourth quarter 2014 and 2015 values for Suddenlink, in order to maintain comparability.
 N/C = Not comparable.
-N/A = Not available (to account for Altice's acquisition of Suddenlink, which is now privately held).
-NS = nTelos has not scheduled reporting of its fourth quarter 2015 results.
-AT&T's results are as reported, and include spending on the DirecTV segment as of July 28, 2015.
+N/A = Not available (to account for Altice's acquisition of Suddenlink, which is now privately held). nTelos results for all quarters except 4Q 2015 are as reported for each quarter and include revenues from its Eastern network assets, discontinued as of 11/15/15. nTelos 4Q 2015 results include revenues earned from its discontinued eastern territory assets from 10/1/15 to 11/15/15, as reported on p.
+56 of 2015 10-K. AT&T's results are as reported, and include spending on the DirecTV segment as of July 28, 2015.
 See main text for a discussion of estimates that exclude the impact of the DirecTV acquisition on AT&T's capital investments.